RomAviad/idc_cloud_computing_hw2/README.md

 * Python as the language of choice
 * `Flask` as a basis for HTTP serving
 * Deployment script is in python, using `boto3`
+* Cache entries are held in-memory, sharded across the live nodes with redundancy.
-* Cache entries are stored as objects on AWS S3 for several reasons:
+* Cache entries are persisted as objects on AWS S3
-    * Data-loss resistant upon instance crash
-    * No need to sync memory in between instances
-    * Allows us to use very minimalistic instance resources allocations
+  * Data-loss resistant, even in case all of the nodes that hold a specific key in-memory crash.
+* Redis (on ElastiCache) is used by this project's cache nodes to report heartbeat
+  * Easy to keep track on how many nodes we have live and (re)distribute cached data

 ## Run instructions
 ### First-run dependencies: